msawant060/AWS-CSA/Additional Services/EFS.md

       - Encryption in transit:
             - Teva, how do you do it?
       - Encryption at rest:
-            - You can enable encryption at rest **ONLY when creating an Amazon EFS file system**
+            - You can enable encryption of data at rest **ONLY when creating an Amazon EFS file system**
             - If you do, all your data and metadata is encrypted
   - With Amazon EFS, you can choose from two performance modes and two throughput modes:
   - Performance Modes